pforret/jekyll.forret.com/_posts/2004/2004-10-21-estimate-of-lines-in-a-log-file.md

 categories:
   - Linux
 ---
-Let&#8217;s say you need an (approximate) count of the number of lines in a huge file.
+Let's say you need an (approximate) count of the number of lines in a huge file.
 The most obvious way of calculating this would be using `wc`, but this actually can be quite slow:
 ```bash
 > time wc -l /var/log/squid/access.log
 2812824 /var/log/squid/access.log